Links on Android Authority may earn us a commission. Learn more.

 The level of autonomy an Apple Car might launch with is unknown.
 While companies like Waymo have fully self-driving taxis, they’re operating only in limited markets, and there’s quite a leap from that to personal transportation that can go anywhere.
 Given legal and technical hurdles, Apple could be forced to adopt something closer to the semi-autonomous tech Tesla has now — enough to handle highways and parking, but not the most complex scenarios.

 Patent applications, spotted by sites like Business Insider, have occasionally hinted at features that may or may not make it into a real-world product.
 These include “virtual” windows that can be seen through a headset, or airbag walls that can prevent objects from flying through windshields.
+One patent spotted by Tom’s Guide proposes a sunroof with variable opacity.
 Many Apple patents have gone nowhere, however, and the company will probably stick with features it can deliver at a palatable cost.
 That means things like close integration with other products and services, such as Siri, the iPhone, and Apple Maps.